HanMufu/IPMap/README.md

 # IPMap

 This is a Spring Boot application.
-This project only contains backend codes, please check out frontend [here](https://github.com/HanMufu/IP-Address-Map-Vue).
+This repo only contains backend codes, please check out frontend [here](https://github.com/HanMufu/IP-Address-Map-Vue).

 This project implements:
  - A clear project structure with Controller, Service and DAO